 - They are not conducive to a DIY installation

 The final word on solar shingles

 Still, if you’re an environmentally-conscious homeowner in need of a full roof replacement or a roof for a new build, solar shingles are worth considering.
-With some states now requiring that newly built homes be solar power-equipped, and the federal tax credit in effect only until 2023, the time to go solar may be now.
+With some states now requiring that newly built homes be solar power-equipped, and enhanced federal tax credits in effect starting in 2023, the time to go solar may be now.